 At December 31, 2023, HESM Opco had \$1.4 billion of senior secured syndicated credit facilities, consisting of a \$1.0 billion revolving credit facility and a \$400 million term loan facility.
 Borrowings under the term loan facility will generally bear interest at SOFR plus an applicable margin ranging from 1.650% to 2.550%, while the applicable margin for the syndicated revolving credit facility ranges from 1.375% to 2.050%.
 Pricing levels for the facility fee and interest-rate margins are based on HESM Opco's ratio of total debt to EBITDA (as defined in the credit facilities).
 If HESM Opco obtains an investment grade credit rating, the pricing levels will be based on HESM Opco's credit ratings in effect from time to time.
-The credit facilities contain covenants that require HESM Opco to maintain a ratio of total debt to EBITDA (as defined in the credit facilities) for the prior four fiscal quarters of not greater than 5.00 to 1.00 as of the last day of each fiscal quarter (5.50 to 1.00 during the specified period following certain acquisitions) and, prior to HESM Opco obtaining an investment grade credit rating, a ratio of secured debt to EBITDA for the prior four fiscal quarters of not greater than 4.00 to 1.00 as of the last day of each fiscal quarter.
+The credit facilities contain covenants that require HESM Opco to maintain a ratio of total debt to EBITDA (as defined in the credit rating, a ratio of secured debt to EBITDA for the prior four fiscal quarters of not greater than 5.00 to 1.00 as of the last day of each fiscal quarter.
 HESM Opco was in compliance with these financial covenants at December 31, 2023.
-The credit facilities are secured by first-priority perfected liens on substantially all of the assets of HESM Opco and its direct and indirect wholly owned material domestic subsidiaries, including equity interests directly owned by such entities, subject to certain customary exclusions.
-At December 31, 2023, borrowings of \$340 million were drawn under HESM Opco's revolving credit facilities are non-recourse to Hess Corporation.
+The credit facilities are secured by first-priority perfected liens on substantially all of the assets of HESM Opco's revolving credit facilities, and indirect wholly owned material domestic subsidiaries, including equity interests directly owned by such entities, subject to certain customary exclusions.
+At December 31, 2023, borrowings of \$340 million were drawn under HESM Opco's term loan facility, and borrowings of \$397 million, excluding deferred issuance costs, were drawn under HESM Opco's term loan facility.